-Indoors, the childminder identifies and eliminates potential hazards well for the most part.
+Indoors, the childminder identifies and eliminates potential hazards well.
 The children are too young to use the kitchen however; the dangerous items such as knives are out of reach.
-The toddlers take meals securely strapped in high chairs and the childminder has introduced child size chairs to encourage sitting to the table for food and activities.
-There is good provision of smoke detectors and the kitchen fire blanket is attached to the wall, but an emergency evacuation procedure has not been practised.
+The babies take meals securely strapped in high chairs and the childminder has introduced child size chairs to encourage toddlers sitting to the table for food and activities.
+There is good provision of smoke detectors and the kitchen fire blanket is attached to the wall, an emergency evacuation procedure has been practised.
 Children use safe, clean and well-maintained equipment.
 Babies play with suitable toys and roll over with plenty of room to move in safety.

 Children's welfare is safeguarded by the childminder keeping her first aid skills up to date and undertaking relevant training herself.
-However, their welfare is compromised due to her lack of knowledge and understanding of her responsibilities in child protection.
+The childminder has a good understanding of her responsibilities with regard to child protection.